Kalia2538/ComputerGaming2025/README.md

 ### Checkpoint 3-4: Music, UI and Animations
 ~~* Background music for the cafe~~

 * Editing the volume of the music when inside of the kitchen

 * Adding sounds for kitchen appliances and timers

 ~~* Adding UI elements for  keeping track of orders, customers, time, etc.~~

 * Create walking and sitting animations

 ~~* Animate the doors~~

-* Animations for kitchen appliances
+~~* Animations for kitchen appliances~~

 ### Additions
-*
+* Other sound effects have been added in the cafe (UI button clicks, cash register)
+* The game mechanics have been improved, including scene switching to and from the cafe
+* The notepad persists between scenes

 ### Justifications
 *